Message Strategy Explained

 In B2B technology marketing, your message strategy is the foundation for everything you do.
 It needs to be strong or your marketing efforts will fall apart.
 Your message strategy consists of a positioning statement and three to four support points.
 The positioning statement addresses the target market’s most pressing problem by stating a benefit; i.e. why the target market should care about your B2B product, solution, service, company or technology.

-Once you’ve developed a positioning statement, you need to bolster it with three to four supporting claims.
+Once you’ve developed a positioning statement, you bolster it with three to four supporting claims.
 Support points reinforce the importance and uniqueness of the positioning statement.
 They provide a reason to believe the positioning statement.
-Most importantly, support points must support, not compete with the positioning statement.
+Most importantly, support points should support, not compete with the positioning statement.

 A message strategy can be extremely detailed and is like a recipe for all marketing communication.
 Follow the recipe and you get a good dish….
 Ah story!

 Your message strategy makes it easier to deliver the same message in all your marketing communications.
-Consistent execution of the same message is a critical factor in successful marketing.
-Messages that Matter uses a formal, systematic business process that helps you develop a unique message strategy; one that communicates concrete benefits and sets you apart from the competition.
+Consistent execution of the same message strategy is a critical factor in successful marketing.
+Messages that Matter uses a formal, systematic positioning framework that helps you develop a unique message strategy; one that communicates concrete benefits and sets you apart from the competition.

 The positioning statement